-Another project set back has been the added delay to the Rasgas Barzan project exacerbated the situation due to periods of tightness from refineries and gas plants.
+Developments in China have been a driver of the current pricing momentum.
+Sulphur inventories at the nine major ports eroded further down to 1 million tonnes at the end of August.
+While there has been a disconnect in the relationship between China's stocks and pricing recent years, this does point to import enquiries remaining healthy in the short term - which may keep prices buoyant.
+The local production situation has exacerbated the situation due to periods of tightness from refineries and gas plants.
 Spot prices in China increases from the mid-\$90s/t c.fr in June to the mid-\$120s/t c.fr in August, boosted by local requirements.
-However, despite the interest in spot volumes in Qatar.
-Previously pegged for start-up and price run, sulphur imports to China in in mid-2018, the project is now not due January - July 2017 show a 1 million tonne online until the end of 2018 or potentially drop year on year and also reflect a reducthe start of 2019.
-This shift provides a tion on 2015 levels.
-Volumes from leading more balanced outlook for the upcoming supplier Saudi Arabia are down by 25% but year, as the project was expected to add supply from the UAE and Iran have seen
+However, despite the interest in spot volumes and price run, sulphur imports to China in January - July 2017 show a 1 million tonne drop year on year and also reflect a reduction on 2015 levels.
+Volumes from leading supplier Saudi Arabia are down by 25% but supply from the UAE and Iran have seen increases by 9% and 16% respectively.

-The Indian market has also firmed into Middle East producer prices for Septhe \$120s/t c.fr in August, following international developments despite initial buyer tember were posted at further increases on August.
-In the UAE, Adnoc announced its resistance.
-Firmer prices in the sulphuric Official Selling Price (OSP) at \$110/t f.o.b acid market may also have motivated some - up by \$10/t on the August price.
-In Qatar, buyers to sulphur purchases.
-Recent deals the OPSPP price was posted at \$105/t include FACT's 25.000 tonne purchase at f.o.b.
-Ras Laffan - a price not seen in Oatar \$120-121/t c.fr via Swiss Singapore and since the start of 2016.
-In Saudi Arabia, the CIL securing 25,000-30,000 tonnes from September price was announced at \$106/t Transglobe for mid-September delivery.
+The Indian market has also firmed into the \$120s/t c.fr in August, following international developments despite initial buyer resistance.
+Firmer prices in the sulphuric acid market may also have motivated some buyers to sulphur purchases.
+Recent deals include FACT's 25,000 tonne purchase at \$120-121/t c.fr via Swiss Singapore and CIL securing 25,000-30,000 tonnes from Transglobe for mid-September delivery.